Gus O'Donnell: Cabinet Secretary and Head of the Civil Service

 On 8 July 2002, O'Donnell took over from Sir Andrew Turnbull as Permanent Secretary of the Treasury following the appointment of Sir Andrew as Cabinet Secretary.
 Three years later, on 15 June 2005, it was announced that O'Donnell would again replace Turnbull, this time as Cabinet Secretary, on the latter's imminent retirement.
 He took up office in August 2005.

 O'Donnell is known for his "wondrous interpersonal gifts" and his informal style.
 He regularly visited Civil Service departments outside London "to meet civil servants at work".

 During his time as Cabinet Secretary, his authority was seen as absolute, giving rise to the affectionate nickname "GOD" based on his initials as they appeared in Government papers.

 The annual remuneration for this position was £235,000.

 In his role as Cabinet Secretary, O'Donnell was responsible for overseeing the review of Christopher Meyer's controversial memoirs, DC Confidential, in November 2005.
 The previous month he had told the Public Administration Select Committee that it was "wrong" for civil servants to publish personal memoirs.

 Channel 4 News on 10 August 2010 had reported that O'Donnell would leave his post before the end of the current Parliament.

 In January 2011, it emerged that O'Donnell had decided not to publish correspondence sent between Tony Blair and George W Bush prior to the 2003 invasion.
 The papers were, however, provided to the Iraq Inquiry itself.
-His reasoning is explained in several documents between himself and Sir John Chilcot.
+His reasoning is explained in several documents between him and Sir John Chilcot.

 In November 2010, O'Donnell published a draft copy of the Cabinet manual.
 This document outlines the laws, rules and conventions that apply to the British executive.

 On 11 October 2011, it was announced by Downing Street that O'Donnell was to retire at the end of the year.
 His successor was announced as the Downing Street Permanent Secretary Jeremy Heywood.
 However the roles of Cabinet Secretary, Head of the Civil Service and Permanent Secretary at the Cabinet Office were split.

 On 22 December 2011, O'Donnell said that the future of the Union is one of several "enormous challenges" facing the political establishment in the coming years.
-The admission from such a senior non-political figure that the break-up of Britain is now a real possibility is likely to push the issue up the political agenda.
 "Over the next few years there will be enormous challenges, such as whether to keep our kingdom united," he warns officials and politicians.

 Post-Cabinet Secretary

-In addition to being the chair of Frontier Economics, O'Donnell is also visiting professor to the London School of Economics and University College London.
+In addition to being the chair of Frontier Economics, O'Donnell is visiting professor to the London School of Economics and University College London.

-He is also a trustee of the Economist Group.
+He is a trustee of the Economist Group.